bk-az/fd2zd/README.md

 - `database` - Database Name

 ### Setup Zendesk Account
-Before migration, you should setup Zendesk account for migration.
+Before migration, you should set up Zendesk account for migration.
 - Disable the welcome email notification for new end users.
 - Create a [sandbox](https://support.zendesk.com/hc/en-us/articles/203661826-Testing-changes-in-your-standard-sandbox) instance to test the migration.

 ## Migrate Data
 ### Load required data in database
-Run the command below to create and setup database.
+Run the command below to create and set up a database.
 ```sh
 bundle exec rake db:prepare
 ```
-After the databse is prepared, we can load tickets in the database.
+After the database is prepared, we can load tickets in the database.
 ```sh
 bundle exec rake fd2zd:load_tickets
 ```
-Load agents in database as well:
+Load agents in the database as well:
 ```sh
 bundle exec rake fd2zd:load_resources CLASS=Agent
 ```
-To load contacts in database you have two options
+To load contacts in the database you have two options
 1. Load all contacts
 2. Load only required contacts (having tickets that will be migrated to Zendesk)